frkmnt/TurnBasedClash/README.md

   * Sea Leopard
   * Walrus
   * Polar Bear
-  * Snowman
+  * Snowman - shoots rapid fire snowballs with low damage but a high crit chance, vulnerable to damage.
   * Yuki-onna
-  * Reindeer
-  * Ice Elemental
   * Snow Harpy
-  * Ice Spider
+  * Ice Spider - Conceals itself in a blizzard (only visible if in an adjacent tile) and shoots frosty webs at the target.
   * Ice Devil
-  * Frost Walker - Walks slowly, but randomly sprints to the nearest playeand freezes them.
+  * Frost Walker - Walks slowly, but randomly sprints to the nearest player and freezes them.
-  * Snow Jellyfish
+  * Snow Jellyfish - high evasion, inflicts frost and poison
-  * Crab
+  * Snow Crab - Can protect itself with its claw and can immobilize heroes.
 <br>